nixworks/public/news/2016/11/21/README.md

 ##### Russia-United States relations
 ### [President Barack Obama and Vladimir Putin meet in Peru on the sidelines of the Asia-Pacific Economic Cooperation conference to discuss involvement in the Syrian Civil War. ](/news/2016/11/21/president-barack-obama-and-vladimir-putin-meet-in-peru-on-the-sidelines-of-the-asia-pacific-economic-cooperation-conference-to-discuss-invol.md)
-_Context: Russia-United States relations, Syrian Civil War, Asia-Pacific Economic Cooperation, Barack Obama, Peru, Vladimir Putin, APEC Peru 2016_
+_Context: Peru, Barack Obama, Asia-Pacific Economic Cooperation, Russia-United States relations, Vladimir Putin, APEC Peru 2016, Syrian Civil War_

 ##### NATO-Russia relations
 ### [Russia deploys its S-400 missile system in Kaliningrad, an exclave between Poland and Lithuania, in response to "NATO expansion" near its borders.
 The United States criticizes the move as "destabilizing" to Europe.
 Russia announced the planned deployment over a decade ago. ](/news/2016/11/21/russia-deploys-its-s-400-missile-system-in-kaliningrad-an-exclave-between-poland-and-lithuania-in-response-to-nato-expansion-near-its-bo.md)
-_Context: S-400 missile, Russia, Kaliningrad, United States, NATO-Russia relations, Poland, NATO, Lithuania_
+_Context: Lithuania, Kaliningrad, NATO, Russia, United States, NATO-Russia relations, Poland, S-400 missile_

 ##### Philippine criminal law
 ### [Concern is raised by the United Nations and human rights groups after Rodrigo Duterte proposes a law that allows jailing children as young as nine for certain crimes. ](/news/2016/11/21/concern-is-raised-by-the-united-nations-and-human-rights-groups-after-rodrigo-duterte-proposes-a-law-that-allows-jailing-children-as-young-a.md)
-_Context: Rodrigo Duterte, Philippine criminal law_
+_Context: Philippine criminal law, Rodrigo Duterte_

 ##### Corruption investigation of Luiz Inacio Lula da Silva
 ### [Testimony begins in a corruption case against former President of Brazil Luiz Inacio Lula da Silva. ](/news/2016/11/21/testimony-begins-in-a-corruption-case-against-former-president-of-brazil-luiz-ina-cio-lula-da-silva.md)